eas342/ExoplanetTSO/README.md

 ---

 Many ground and space telescopes missions contain the capacity to perform photometric time series observations.
 In order to process that data, it is important to identify the host star, accurately estimate it's PSF (point spread function) center -- for all images in the time series.

-## JWST - NIRCam - Level 3 TSO Pipeline
-This pipeline was commissioned to take input from the Level 2 pipeline -- having been processed through the NIRCam `ncdhas` pipeline -- and now being further processed through from a stack of images into a time series

 **METHOD**